6 steps to better back and spine health

 6 tips for a healthy spine

-Exercising keeps your back muscles strong while being sedentary can leave you feeling stiff and weak.
-Low-impact exercises such as walking swimming bicycling and yoga have been shown to be effective says the National Institute of Neurological Disorders and Stroke.
-If you're not sure which activity is right for you talk with your doctor. - Maintain a healthy weight
+- Stay active: Exercising keeps your back muscles strong while being sedentary can leave you feeling stiff and weak.
+Low-impact exercises such as walking, swimming, bicycling, and yoga have been shown to be effective, according to the National Institute of Neurological Disorders and Stroke.
+If you're not sure which activity is right for you, talk with your doctor.

-Extra weight puts stress on your back which can lead to pain.
-If you're overweight talk to your doctor about taking steps to make that number on the scale fall within a healthy range for your body type. - Remember your posture
+- Maintain a healthy weight: Extra weight puts stress on your back, which can lead to pain.
+If you're overweight, talk to your doctor about taking steps to make that number on the scale fall within a healthy range for your body type.

 Help for back pain

-If you start to experience backaches or discomfort talk with your doctor about the best way to find relief.
-According to the National Institute of Arthritis and Musculoskeletal and Skin Diseases possible treatments include the following:
+If you start to experience backaches or discomfort, talk with your doctor about the best way to find relief.
+According to the National Institute of Arthritis and Musculoskeletal and Skin Diseases, possible treatments include the following:

-- Physical therapy and strengthening exercises.
-A prescribed regimen of PT and exercises to strengthen your muscles and improve your posture can help you bounce back from an injury faster.
+- Physical therapy and strengthening exercises: A prescribed regimen of PT and exercises to strengthen your muscles and improve your posture can help you bounce back from an injury faster.

-- Spinal manipulation and massage.
-Chiropractic techniques and massage therapy can also serve to ease discomfort.
+- Spinal manipulation and massage: Chiropractic techniques and massage therapy can also serve to ease discomfort.

 Your doctor can help you determine the right options for you.